Fuad9/Fuad9/README.md

 ### Hi there 👋 I am Fuad

 - 🔭 I’m currently working as a Front End Developer
-- 🌱 I’m currently learning typescript, docker, graphql
+- 🌱 I’m currently learning typescript, nextjs, redis, docker, graphql,
 - 👯 I’m looking to collaborate on creating creative contents
 - 💬 Ask me about anything related to javascript
 - ⚡ Fun fact: I love to explore the world